samhuk/exhibitor/contributing/development.md

 ## Building

-To build the app's Typescript, run `npm run build-ts`
+To build all three parts of the package, run `npm run build`.
+This will output many build artifacts to `/build`, separated by package area, i.e. `/build/api`, `/build/cli`, etc.

-## Deploying

-### Development
+## Development Deployment

-To deploy the app for development, run `npm start`.
-This starts a hot-reloading server and client.

-### Production

-To deploy the app for production, first build the app:
-  * If on Windows, run `build-prod` from a cmd prompt.
-  * If on a Unix-based OS, run `sh build-prod.sh`.

-Then, run `docker-compose up -d` (likely will need `sudo` for Unix-based OSes).
+For a development deployment, run `npm start`.

+This starts the site, consuming the test components within `/test/componentLibrary`.
+The site and the component library are all watched for changes, with site clients hot-reloaded upon those changes.

+## Releasing

+From the repo root dir:

+Run `npm run build`

+Run `sh ./scripts/dist.sh` (if bash-like is available), or `"scripts/dist.bat"` (if on Windows)

+`/dist/npm/exhibitor/lib` will now be populated and is ready for puiblishing to npm.

 ## Debugging

+TODO.
+Tentative content:

-### Server
+> ### Server
+>

-For VSCode, to attach the debugger to the running server, run the **Attach Server** launch configuration.
+> For VSCode, to attach the debugger to the running server, run the **Attach Server** launch configuration.
+>

-For VSCode, to debug the server from start (to debug the initialization of the server), run the **Run Server** launch configuration.
+> For VSCode, to debug the server from start (to debug the initialization of the server), run the **Run Server** launch configuration.
+>

-### Unit Tests
+> ### Unit Tests
+>

-For VSCode, to debug the unit tests, run the **Run Unit Tests** launch configuration.
+> For VSCode, to debug the unit tests, run the **Run Unit Tests** launch configuration.
+>

-## Testing
+> ## Testing
+>

-### Unit Tests
+> ### Unit Tests
+>

-Jest is used for unit testing.
+> Jest is used for unit testing.
 To build and run the unit tests, run `npm run unit-tests`.
+>

-The unit tests can be debugged with Visual Studio Code by running the **Run Unit Tests** debug task.
+> The unit tests can be debugged with Visual Studio Code by running the **Run Unit Tests** debug task.
+>

-## Miscellaneous Scripts
+> ## Miscellaneous Scripts
+>

-`npm run check` - Useful to run before committing to check the full validity of a change.
+> `npm run check` - Useful to run before committing to check the full validity of a change.
 This runs linting, Typescript build, unit tests.

 ## Pull Requests

+TODO.
+Tentative content:

-Pull requests automatically run a CI pipeline that checks various criteria:
+> Pull requests automatically run a CI pipeline that checks various criteria:
+>

-* Linting
+> * Linting
-* Typescript build
+> * Typescript build
-* Unit tests
+> * Unit tests
+>

-These must pass for a pull request to be approved and merged.
+> These must pass for a pull request to be approved and merged.